RakhithJK/dbeaver-dbeaver-wiki/How-to-Import-License.md

 * [Import of License extension](#license-extension)
 * [License Manager](#license-manager)

-To start using DBeaver EE you can
+To start using commercial versions of DBeaver you can

 * request a [Trial license](https://dbeaver.com/trial/) for 2 weeks;
 * request an [Academic license](https://dbeaver.com/academic-license/) if you are a student or a teacher;
-* [buy](https://dbeaver.com/buy/) a Subscription license, Standard DBeaver EE license or DBeaver EE license extension.
+* [buy](https://dbeaver.com/buy/) a Subscription license, Standard DBeaver license or DBeaver license extension.

-After purchasing the DBeaver EE license or getting the Trial/Academic license, you will receive a License text by email.
+After purchasing the DBeaver license or getting the Trial/Academic license, you will receive a License text by email.
 It will also be available in your personal account on our [site](https://dbeaver.com/).
 This License text will contain your License ID e. g.
 DB-821MPZFO-ZA8W, the start date and license owner’s name and company name.
 It is very important to import your License correctly.